 Each Unique Learning System® unit is designed to address a social studies or science topic.
 These topics are embedded in the materials as a thematic unit.
 The Standards Connection page at the beginning of the lesson plans will identify the social studies or science Instructional Targets for the entire unit.
 This introduction will address the scope of the unit in relation to these content standards.
 This may include ways and ideas that can be incorporated into lessons to assure that students are being instructed on content as well as the reading, writing and mathematics skills.

 Each monthly unit contains a consistent format of lessons and activities.
 The lesson number and activity title stay the same each month, while the content changes appropriately to the unit topic.
 Access the year topics in the left menu of your subscription.

 Lesson plans are provided for each activity in the monthly unit.

 Activity: The activity section of the lesson plan will describe the activities and how you can deliver this lesson to students.
 Additional learning information will be added here to support your presentation of the topic.

 Standards Connection: Standards connections are included in many of the lesson plans to add a more rigorous alignment of the materials to the state and educational standards in ELA and Math.
 Standards Connections are only added to selected lessons.

 Differentiated Tasks: The next section of the lesson plan is the most important - the suggested differentiated tasks.
 The learning needs of students in your classroom may be very broad.
 The basic premise is that ALL students will participate in the same or similar activity, but the expectations for learning may be quite varied.
-These differentiated tasks provide teacher guidance on what the learning expectations might be for three levels of students.
+These differentiated tasks provide service providers guidance on what the learning expectations might be for three levels of students.